Portshift/klar/README.md

 * `DOCKER_TOKEN` - Docker registry account token.
 (Can be used in place of `DOCKER_USER` and `DOCKER_PASSWORD`)

 * `DOCKER_INSECURE` - Allow Klar to access registries with bad SSL certificates.
 Default is `false`.
-Clair will need to be booted with `-insecure-tls` for this to work.

 * `DOCKER_TIMEOUT` - timeout in minutes when trying to fetch layers from a docker registry